VitalyVorobyev/chess-rs/README.md

 response path.
 Pyramid downsampling stays scalar unless the `par_pyramid` feature is enabled alongside `simd` and/or `rayon`.

+### Examples

+The `chess-corners` crate ships small examples that operate directly on `image::GrayImage` inputs and use the sample images under `testimages/`:

+- Single-scale: `cargo run -p chess-corners --example single_scale_image -- testimages/mid.png`
+- Multiscale: `cargo run -p chess-corners --example multiscale_image -- testimages/large.png`

+These examples rely on the optional `image` feature on `chess-corners` (enabled by default).
+If you build with `--no-default-features`, pass `--features image` when running them.

 ## Development

 - Run the workspace tests: `cargo test`